What is Google Ads: Pay-Per-Click Marketing Explained for Contractors

 Google Ads is a paid advertising platform that runs under a pay-per-click model.

 That means you only pay when someone clicks on one of your ads – this is known as your Cost-Per-Click, or CPC.
-Which is a pretty great advertising model, because it helps you funnel your advertising spend on people who are most interested in your ads.
+This is a pretty great advertising model, because it helps you funnel your advertising spend on people who are most interested in your ads.

 Let’s say you’re a domestic plumber by trade.

 If someone sees one of your ads online but doesn’t click it – maybe because they need a commercial plumber – you don’t pay a cent.
-On the flipside, if someone does click on your ad it’s a good sign they’re in the market for some plumbing help around the house.
+On the flip side, if someone does click on your ad it’s a good sign they’re in the market for some plumbing help around the house.

-“How do Google ads work?”
+“How do Google ads work for contractors?”

 Google Ads are triggered by keywords.